VERIFY BEFORE RELYING

 If you are Better logic

-Inside the no-penalty window and clearly unready Weigh fee loss against likely failed attempt
+Free-reschedule deadline has passed and you are clearly unready Weigh fee loss against likely failed attempt

-Inside the window and only nervous Keep the exam and use an anxiety routine
+Free-reschedule deadline has passed and you are only nervous Keep the exam and use an anxiety routine

 Facing paperwork or ID risk Contact Pearson VUE or DBPR guidance before assuming admission is fine